GavinPalmer1984/emotional_intelligence_2/README.md

 ## what emotional intelligence looks like: understanding the four skills

+The four skills pair up under two categories: personal and social.
+The personal is made up of self awareness and self management skills.
+The social is your ability to understand other people's moods, behavior and motives in order to improve the quality of your relationship.

+- (Gavin) - If all people were good at the personal category then the social category would not be as important.
+I think some personalities will be naturally stronger or weaker in one category or the other.

+Listening and observing are the most important elements of social awareness.

+Relationship management often taps into your abilities in the first three emotional intellgience skills: self-awareness, self-management, and social awareness.

+Solid relationships are something that should be sought and cherished.
+The difference between an interaction and a relationship is a matter of frequency.
+It's a product of the quality, depth, and time you spend interacting with another person.

+Relationship management poses the greatest challenge for most people during times of stress.

+Conflicts at work tend to fester when people passively avoid problems because people lack the skills needed to initiate a direct yet constructive conversation.

+- (Gavin) - If I rarely feel fear and shame then I will have more difficulty recognizing it in others.
+And so the development of self awareness and self control can lead to situations where it becomes harder to have social awareness.

 ## digging in: an action plan to increase your eq

 ## self-awareness strategies